 Up

-Google QR API extended examples - www.Cognation.net/QR/google_api.html
+Google QR encoder API

 If you are looking for Google QR API information use this link

-- http://www.Cognation.net/QR/Google_api.html
+- http://www.Cognation.net/QR/Google_api.htm

-- http://deancollinsblog.blogspot.com/search?q=qr
+- http://blog.collins.net.pr/search?q=qr

 If you are looking for the Telstra www.QRious.com.au QR campaign pdf use this link